Ziad-Shoeib/ros2-px4-pixhawk-guide/README.md

 # ros2-px4-pixhawk-guide

 ## Overview
 This guide documents the setup and troubleshooting process for running PX4 on the Pixhawk V5+ and Pixhawk V6X with ROS 2 (Humble), including both simulation and hardware interfacing via micro-ROS.
+We Stopped at the step of [Starting the Client](#starting-the-client-incomplete) and did not find a solution unfortunately.

 ## Prerequisites
 - Ubuntu 22.04